Ultimatums don’t create happy relationships.

 Essentially the unconscious framework of that thought is: “They do X and it makes me feel like Y, and I don’t like it.
 If they’d only do Z instead then I’d feel the way I want to!”

-So let’s get this out of the way right at the beginning.
-You can’t.
+So let’s get this out of the way right at the beginning:

-If your partner makes a real change in their life, it’s because they decided to do so.
+If your partner makes a real or lasting change in their behaviour or attitude, it’s because they decided to do so.

 There.
 That’s clear.
 End of article right?

-Because people always get into this trap and it creates nothing but drama and animosity.
+Because people always get into this trap and it creates nothing but drama, animosity, resentment, and even fear./

 - Anytime you’re heading out to meet friends or family, they’re always lagging behind and making you late too.